 Vanessa Irvin, Publications | ResearchGate | Google Scholar

 Vanessa Irvin’s research explores public libraries as collaborative communities of literacy practices and platforms for literacy justice for diverse and local/indigenous communities.
 She is equally interested in print culture of ethnic literatures (particularly reader response to resistance literature/transgressive texts), social informatics of informal learning (i.e. critical theory as applied to social interactions in real life and online), and librarian professional development.
 Her teaching areas are: reference services, public library services, youth services, and technology.
 Dr. Irvin’s current research project is:

-- The Librarians’ Inquiry Forum (LINQ): Public Librarians Researching Practice from the Front Lines (A professional development program with the Hawaiʻi State Public Library System)
+- The Librarians’ Inquiry Forum (LINQ) – Principal Investigator: Public Librarians Researching Practice from the Front Lines (pilot professional development program with the Hawaiʻi State Public Library System)

 Andrew Wertheimer’s research explores several interdisciplinary streams within the area of historical and social aspects of ethnic print cultures, libraries, and professional education and ethics for the information professions with an emphasis on libraries and archives.
-He is currently conducting comparative research on libraries in Japan in terms of collections.
-He also is conducting studies on Native Hawaiian Students in LIS education, the history of intellectual freedom education and a number of other projects.
-He also is working on a book on the history of libraries and archives in Hawaii.
+He also is conducting studies on Asian American and Pacific Islanders in LIS, the history of intellectual freedom education, Japanese Print Culture, and a number of other projects.
+He also is working on a book on the history of libraries and archives in Hawaiʻi.

-- Dr. Wertheimer is on the editorial board of Library Quarterly, the ALA Publications Committee, and was on the Program Committee of A-LIEP 2016.
+- Dr. Wertheimer is on the Editorial Board of Library Quarterly, and previously on the ALA Publications Committee, and the Editorial Board of Library History (UK).